radian-software/straight.el/README.md

 ## News

-Note that recent changes are available on the `develop` branch, and are only periodically merged into the default `master` branch once there has been the opportunity for users to test their stability.
+Note that recent changes are available on the `develop` branch, and are only periodically merged into the default `main` branch once there has been the opportunity for users to test their stability.

+### Jul 1, 2025
+The default branch of `straight.el` is now called `main` instead of `master`, to follow prevailing conventions.
+For backwards compatibility, `master` still points at the same commit, and will continue to be updated for some time.

 ### Jul 1, 2025
 The source code of `straight.el` now indicates, for each user option